TechnologyMan101/fedora-kde-setup-script/README.md

 # Other Notes

 Switching to the X11 session is recommended for IBus to work properly.
 The session switcher is located on the login screen near the bottom left corner.

+# User Account Switching

+If you use only the X11 session for all users and would like user switching to be functional, run `sudo nano /usr/share/kde-settings/kde-profile/default/xdg/kdeglobals` and comment out the “[KDE Action Restrictions]” section by adding a “#” in front of every line in the section.